chr15m/nreplproxy/README.md

 ## Example log output

-A brief example of the log output:

 ```
 nREPL proxy started on port 46289
-Proxying to nREPL server on port 34847
+Proxying to nREPL server on port 1339
+Updating .nrepl-port from 1339 to 46289
 Client connected to proxy.

 --- Client -> Server ---